vernisaz/simhttp/README.md

 A serviced Rust app can run as in CLI mode as in a web mode without any change.

 The server is perfectly suitable for an embedded development.
 You can deploy it on an embedded platform.
-CGI endpoints can be developed in C or Rust.
+CGI endpoints can be developed in C, Swift, or Rust.

 ## Building
 A [RustBee](https://github.com/vernisaz/rust_bee) script file is provided to build the server.
 There are 4 dependencies from the